-- 1. A physical examination after August 1, 2022, or within 12 months prior to child's first day of preschool if entering the preschool after the start of the school year. - 2.
-For new preschool students, the Nā Kula Kamali'i Health Record form and Nā Kula Kamali'i Health Record Supplement form should be completed.
-For returning preschool students, only the Nā Kula Kamali'i Health Record Supplement form should be completed.
+1. A physical examination after August 1, 2023, or within 12 months prior to child's first day of preschool if entering the preschool after the start of the school year.

+- 2. For new preschool students, the KS Preschool Health Record form and KS Preschool Health Record Supplement form should be completed.
+For returning pre-school students, only the KS Preschool Health Record Supplement form should be completed.
 If the Health Record Supplement indicates that a Special Care Plan (SCP) is needed, a completed SCP form is also required. - 3.
 If your child is under the care of a healthcare provider for a severe drug, food, or environmental allergy; or medical condition requiring any activity or other restriction, please have your child's healthcare provider complete and submit a Kamehameha Schools Preschool SCP, which can be obtained from the preschool office.
 If any changes in your child's condition should occur during the school year, please submit a new SCP to the preschool office.